telerik/ajax-docs/general-information/controlling-visual-appearance/fonts.md

 * Metro—font-family: "Segoe UI", Arial, Helvetica, sans-serif;

->note The Material skin includes the **Roboto** font-file from the Telerik assembly.
-It will be used even if it is not installed on the user computer.
+>note The Material skin includes the **Roboto** font-file from the Google cloud.
+It will be used even if it is not installed on the user computer, but downloading it requires an active Internet connection.